DataDog/hiring-engineers/answers.md

 ## Creating a custom metric

-Despite all the out of the box funciotnality provided by Datadog, occasionaly you may find the need to create a custom metric to gather data from some proprietary application.
+Despite all the out of the box funcionality provided by Datadog, occasionaly you may find the need to create a custom metric to gather data from some proprietary application.
 This requires two parts.
 The [actual check](/checks.d/my_metric.py) which would be a python script under checks.d and a [yaml file](/conf.d/my_metric.yaml) under conf.d to tell datadog to look for your check.
 These two files need to have the same name so the agent knows what to look for.
 This sample my metric simply picks a random number between 1 and a 1000 and sends it to the agent.
 In the past I have used a custom check to warn us of an impending SSL cert expiration although this is now built into the http check.
 I found this wonderful check [online](https://github.com/dobber/datadog-ssl-check-expire-days) and its a good example to show that you can add variables in your yaml file to avoid having to change your python check for different sites.